 If you’re heading back down the 199 steps, you’ll arrive at the quaint cobbled lane of Church Street.

 It’s Whitby’s finest street and as cute as a button.
 There is a great range of historic buildings along here that all make a picture-perfect street scene.

 You’ll find so many pubs, cafés and independent boutiques selling just about anything!

-There are chocolate shops, antiques, sweets and jewellery shops selling the famous Whitby Jet stone.
+There are chocolate shops, antiques, sweets, and jewellery shops selling the famous Whitby Jet stone.

 It is a bit of a bottleneck as it’s so narrow.
-Plus, it’s often teaming with people as it is the only way to get up to Whitby Abbey from the harbour and town.
+Plus, it’s often teeming with people as it is the only way to get up to Whitby Abbey from the harbour and town.